The structural system may be composed of three basic types of structures.

 - This types of structures have high fire resistance.

-- Masonry units are available in various colours and textures gives freedom of creativity.
+- Masonry units are available in various colours and textures which gives freedom of creativity.

-- This type of construction does not require advance preparation or construction.
+- This type of construction does not require advance preparation.

 - Load-bearing masonry structures are aesthetically appealing.